Find your next destination

 Dating back to the 15th century AD, Domboshoba was the court and residence of a chief who ruled the area on behalf of the King of Great Zimbabwe.
 An 8 ha site that includes several enclosures and the remains of bulkheads, the site contains excellent examples of stone walling.
 Domboshoba is an important national monument that is an easy day trip from Francistown.
 Located along the Masunga ?
 Kalamati road, it can be reached without a 4x4.

 Gwichaba (formerly known as Drotskys caves) is a wild and remote destination.
-There are no official guided tours nor is there any development although plans are underway to develop the area.
+There aren't many official guided tours nor is there any development although plans are underway to develop the area.
 The caves area labyrinth of linked passages with fantastic stalagmite and stalactite formations as well as flowstones that appear to be waterfalls of rock.
 Lion, Leopard and wild dog have been seen in the area.
 The area is accessible only by 4x4.
 The area is very remote; take all fuel and provisions with you.

 Jutting out from a dazzling white salt pan, Kubu Island with its giant pinkish grey boulders and Baobab trees paintings an almost surreal picture, especially at sunrise and sunset.
 This is a spectacular destination definitely worth a visit.
 There is little wildlife, but the attraction is the eerie loneliness and spectacular beauty.
 Pleased note that camping is now no longer allowed at Kubu Island but day visits are permitted.
 Although the campsites have been moved, it is possible to overnight in the area.
 Note that you must bring all provisions including water with you.
 Access to Kubu Island is limited by the conditions of the pan.
 Be very wary of planning a visit anytime near the rainy season and try to travel in at least two vehicles.